 So as you can hopefully see, now (or ever) is NOT the time to forgo strength training.
 Strength training is the single most effective form of exercise for guaranteeing good health into the future and keeping you leading an active lifestyle for years to come.

-All it takes is 2-3 sessions per week to see all these benefits, which leaves plenty of time to get outside and do all the other summertime activities that you want to do.
+It takes 2-3 sessions per week to see all these benefits, which leaves plenty of time to get outside and do all the other summertime activities you want to do.